 From the Neolithic to the Medieval: discovering the civilizations that grew up along rivers

-❝The history and geomorphology of the Bacchiglione is on display at the medieval castle of San Martino della Vaneza, built along one of the river's sinuous bends.
-The castle was erected as military bastion and control centre of river commerce.
-Evidence of the various civilizations, which from the Neolithic to the Medieval established a symbiotic relationship with the waterway, may be found in this Museum.❞
+❝Once a military bastion and control centre of river commerce, the medieval castle of San Martino della Vaneza stands proudly along the Bacchiglione River.
+Built on one of the river's sinuous bends, the castle now displays the history and geomorphology of the luxuriant landscape.
+Civilizations from the Neolithic to the Medieval established a symbiotic relationship with the waterway: one can find traces of their presence in this Museum.❞

 The imposing silhouette of the castle of San Martino della Vaneza rises up by one of the Bacchiglione river bends.
 This ancient castle was constructed near to the town of Cervarese Santa Croce, on the borders between the territories of Padua and Vicenza.
 Inside its walls, a museum itinerary has been set up which illustrates the uniqueness of this fluvial waterway, from geo-morphological, historical and archaeological perspectives.